Data entities overview

 Building an entity by using a wizard

 The simplest way to build an entity is to use a wizard.
 This wizard lets you select a root data source and expand to other related data sources, and then select fields for the entity.
 To start the wizard, add a new item of type Data entity to your project.
-For step-by-step instructions for using the wizard to build an entity, see Building and consuming Data Entities.
+For step-by-step instructions for using the wizard to build an entity, see Build and consume data entities.
 The following table provides information about the properties that you set for an entity in the wizard.

 |Primary data source||The root data source (table or view) that is used to construct the entity.
 You can add more related data sources, based on this root data source.|